Henrik-3/unofficial-valorant-api/README.md

   ]
 }
 ```
-The API uses a key based system, with the quarantee that you will receive an answer to your application within 24-48h.
+The API party uses a key based system, with the quarantee that you will receive an answer to your application within 24-48h.
 This change happened because of large botting attacks and data privacy reasons which could impact all other developers.

 You are can generate a key on the linked discord above.